JamesGreenaway/craftcms/README.md

 *Note* hopefully this step will not be necessary in the future when Traefik v2.0 is out of beta.

-Finally you will need to restart Traefik by entering:
+Finally, you will need to restart Traefik by entering:
 `docker-compose restart traefik`